TGH75972/Virtual-Mouse/README.md

 # Setup

 1. Open Visual Studio Code and in the terminal, clone the repository using | git clone https://github.com/TGH75972/Virtual-Mouse |
+2. On the VS Code terminal install the required modules using |pip install -r requirements.txt|
-2. Open the Vmouse.py python file and let it run!
+3. Open the Vmouse.py python file and let it run!